AniaSniadek/vue-forms-builder/README.md

 #### Methods

+- `value`: `any` - returns controls value as object of values.
 - `valid`: `boolean` - returns controls validity.
+- `touched`: `boolean` - returns true if the group is touched, false if not.
 - `get(controlName: string)`: `AbstractControl | undefined` - returns FormControl or FormGroup by given name.
 - `markAllAsTouched()`: `void` - marks all the controls in this group as touched.
 - `patchValue(value: { [key: string]: any })`: `void` - patches the value of this group.